The Kuklinski Family

-Years prior, Jacob Kuklinski senior had created ponds to drain his land.
+Years prior, Jacob Kuklinski senior had created ponds to drain and improve the land he had.

-Benna: “On the cowshed side of the house, Dad built a bridge to take horses across.
-There was big flood coming from the back, into these two ponds, from aunty May-gee’s and uncle Joe-gee’s.
-The water came right up to a poplar tree where Mum used to hang the clothes out on the line.
-One of the boys fell in, Tom I think it was, and mum had to drag him out, and she was washing him.
+Benna: “On the cowshed side of the house, Dad built a bridge to take the horses across.
+I remember one big flood coming from from Mum's sister's place place at the back, into these two ponds.
+The water came right up to the poplar tree where Mum used to hang the clothes out on the line.
+One of the boys fell in, Tom I think it was, and mum had to drag him out.
 Just about every one of the boys fell in the blooming creek.

 Gertie: “Dad cut a big tree, and that’s what you walked across to get from one paddock to the other.”

-Except that Jacob and Ellen’s children often did not walk across the 30–40-centimetre log, which Jacob had sawn flat.
+Except that Jacob and Ellen’s children did not often walk across the log, 30–40 centimetres wide, which Jacob had sawn flat.